Francis Maude, Minister for the Cabinet Office, has launched an online consultation on opening up government.

 Francis Maude said:

-Francis Maude together with Business Minister, Edward Davey, today also launched a public consultation on data policy for a Public Data Corporation.
+Francis Maude, together with Business Minister Ed Davey, today also launched a public consultation on data policy for a Public Data Corporation.

 Britain has always been a leader in the global knowledge economy, but now more than ever we need to make the best use of the information and data that we possess to stimulate economic growth.